Homemade Pizza Dough Recipe for Beginners

 You could also add 1 teaspoon each garlic powder and Italian seasoning blend to the dough when you add the flour.

-Reader, Shane, commented: “Excellent pizza dough.
+One reader, Shane, commented: “Excellent pizza dough.
 I add about 1 tbs of garlic powder and Italian herbs to give the dough more flavor as well as 40 grams of cornmeal for a little crunch.
-It freezes well and makes a nice thin crust. ★★★★★“
+It freezes well and makes a nice thin crust. ★★★★★

 This is a Lean Bread Dough

 Pizza crust, like homemade bagels, artisan bread, and focaccia, requires a lean dough.
 A lean dough doesn’t use eggs or butter.
 Without the extra fat to make the dough soft, you’re promised a crusty pizza crust.
 (However, I recommend using some olive oil for flavor and to keep the interior on the softer side.)
-Recipes like dinner rolls, homemade breadsticks, and overnight cinnamon rolls require fat to yield a “rich dough,” which creates a softer and more dessert-like bread.
+Recipes like dinner rolls & sweet potato dinner rolls, homemade breadsticks, and overnight cinnamon rolls require fat to yield a “rich dough,” which creates a softer and more dessert-like bread.

 Overview: How to Make Easy Pizza Dough

-- Knead: Knead by hand or with your mixer.
+• Knead: Knead by hand or with your mixer.
 I like doing this by hand.
+If you’re new to yeasted doughs, my How to Knead Dough post and video can help with this step.

 Young bakers can lend a hand AND have fun in the process.
 Let the kids help you press down the dough and shape into a circle.
 They can add their cheeses and make pepperoni faces on top of the pie.
 Who doesn’t love a smiley pizza? 🙂